ditadewindita/COP4520/LockFreeStack/README.md

 if another thread does not modify the same memory location it's handling, therefore the method call is guaranteed to fail and not produce ambiguous results.

+#### Linearization Points
+Linearization points can be identified by statements whose results can be visible by other threads after its execution.
+Since the stack utilizes descriptors to modify its components, the linearization points are whenever a CAS operation succeeds on a descriptor object in `push()`, `pop()`, and `size()`.

 #### Progress
 This stack's use of CAS means that its operations are executed in a predictable manner, which satisfies linearizability's non-blocking property.
 By not having unexpected delays, some thread `x` does not block another thread `y` from making progress.

-#### Efficiency
+The stack operations also rely on a descriptor object, specifically a `WriteDescriptor`, to change the stack's contents.
+Since the `WriteDescriptor` only performs its CAS operation if it is in a _pending_ state, any number of threads can access this descriptor at one time and one is guaranteed to succeed.
+The success of at least one thread shows that the system as a whole can make progress.

 ## Structure
 This stack has two separate files: `LockFreeStack.java` and `LockFreeStackRunner.java`.